 Hybrid can take the community and sensory engagement of live and mix it with the data and accessibility benefits of digital.
 The model’s basic design puts the user experience first, and in doing so, cements its offering as a key consideration in your 2021 communications tool kit.

 The format requires more planning time than ever, and more care in the early strategy and development work, but the outcome is truly exciting.
-For now at least, hybrid is here to stay.
+Hybrid is here to stay.